 Meeting the needs of contributors is central to the success of the project.
 Placing metadata in EMLO is intended to offer a variety of contributors a range of advantages.
 The most basic of these is the opportunity to archive their material on a ready made, easily accessible, permanent, and prominent site, designed to high scholarly standards, which they need not design, fund, build, or maintain.
 All metadata is accredited in full, and contributors retain editorial control over their material.
 As well as enhancing the discoverability of data both on the site and linked to from it, contribution facilitates the study of the ways in which individual correspondences evolve over time and interact with others.
 This study will be enhanced over the coming years with on-board analytical and visualization tools incorporated into EMLO in subsequent stages of development.
 The process of submitting and curating your data is intended to be as trouble-free as possible.

 If you have metadata on early modern letters, we would like very much to hear from you.
-You might be an individual, a research or editorial project, or an institution, considering the contribution of your own personal research spreadsheet, metadata from a scholarly edition, or a subsection from a library catalogue.
+You might be an individual, a research or editorial project, a publisher, or an institution, considering the contribution of your own personal research spreadsheet, metadata from a scholarly edition, or a subsection from a library catalogue.